About Us

 The fire stations are located in the communities of Phoenix, Talent, and unincorporated Ashland with a population of over 23,000.

-Jackson County Fire District No.5 includes two cities, areas of unincorporated Jackson County, and state and federal responsibility areas.
-It is bordered by the Oregon/CaliforniaState Line and the BLM Cascade - Siskiyou Monument to the South, Klamath National Forest and the Pacific Coast Trail to the West, Medford to the North and the Rogue-Siskiyou National Forest to the East.
+Jackson County Fire District No. 5 protects 120 square miles encompassing two cities, unincorporated areas of Jackson County, and state and federal responsibility lands.
+The District is bordered by the Oregon–California state line and the Cascade–Siskiyou National Monument to the south, the Klamath National Forest and Pacific Crest Trail to the west, Medford to the north, and the Rogue–Siskiyou National Forest to the east.

 History